 - Tuples are very popular in Data Analytics and should be understood thoroughly.

 - Tuples are more efficient than lists.
 When ever the elements do not change, you should use tuples.

 - Lists are not as popular for Data Analytics as NumPy Arrays or Pandas Series.
 NumPy and Pandas are Python libraries heavily used in Data Analytics.
-We use NumPy arrays or Pandas Series in place of Python lists because these data structures are more efficient for handling large datasets and also provides many convenient functions to apply for analytics.
+We use NumPy Array or Pandas Series in place of Python lists, as these data structures are more efficient for handling large datasets and also provide many convenient functions to use in analytics.